magarena/magarena/release/README.txt

 - play BEEP sound on showWarningMessage().
 - avatar sets sorted properly in linux.

+- add cardbuilder to rendering of permanents (English language with cropped images only)
+  * Permanent color, type, subtype and pt changes are displayed in-game
+  * Token copies of permanents display token frames

-    reduce updates by only updating between events if the next one has a choice Update card lists to contain Ae instead of Æ support use of AE ligature in dec files during transition update formats to include KLD and rotate Standard add cardbuilder to rendering of permanents
+    reduce updates by only updating between events if the next one has a choice Update card lists to contain Ae instead of Æ support use of AE ligature in dec files during transition update formats to include KLD and rotate Standard
-      allow IRenderable card to take a permanent's current subtypes enable images for token permanents

 - added the following to the card script: support create token phrasing